The ProMax X-ray unit provides a wide range of extraoral (outside of the mouth) x-ray possibilities:

 - You the patient can better understand treatment

-DIAGNOdent is a reliable tool to aid in the detection of caries lesions with over a 90% accuracy rate.
-Even very small lesions are detected at the earliest stage, enabling you to protect and preserve the tooth substance.
-The DIAGNOdent operates at a wavelength of 655 nm.
-At this specific wavelength, clean healthy tooth structure exhibits little or no fluorescence, resulting in very low scale readings on the display.
-However, carious tooth structure will exhibit fluorescence, proportionate to the degree of caries, resulting in elevated scale readings on the display of the DIAGNOdent (http://www.kavousa.com/US/DIAGNOdent/Classic/Operation.aspx) .
+DIAGNOdent is a reliable tool to aid in the detection of decay with over a 90% accuracy rate.
+Even very small cavities are detected at the earliest stage, enabling us to protect and preserve tooth structure.
+The DIAGNOdent uses a specific wavelength of light.
+At this specific wavelength, decay reacts with the light (fluoresces) resulting in a higher reading.
+Clean healthy tooth structure exhibits little or no fluorescence, resulting in very low readings on the display. (http://www.kavousa.com/US/DIAGNOdent/Classic/Operation.aspx) .

 To better communicate with our labs and other specialists we routinely use digital photography.
 Using the Canon Rebel EOS digital camera we can take photos of a particular case, download them to the computer and email them instantly.
 This greatly improves communication especially when the patient may need a consultation with the specialist.